 Prolonged exposure to the sun can lead to dehydration which is why carrying extra water bottles is particularly important.
 You can quickly exhaust the water you’re with if you didn’t pack enough.
 As a rule, you should drink one or two bottles of water every ten to fifteen minutes that you spend on the water.

 If there are valuables such as your phone, keys, or any other item that you want safely kept, you should store them in a waterproof bag before stashing into the kayak.
 This is if the kayak doesn’t have a built-in storage space.
 You can purchase this bag at a sporting goods store.

 Obstacles on the water can appear out of anywhere so make sure you keep your eyes and ears open to quickly detect any of them.

 This is particularly important as you don’t want to pack faulty gear.
 Make sure there are no holes in the vessel, the life-jacket isn’t torn or ripped, the seat isn’t peeling, and the paddle doesn’t have splinters or peels.

-These can help you enjoy the views of nature better such as wildlife, trees, waterfalls, etc. It is recommended that you get a pair that is waterproof, durable, portable, and has scratch-resistant lenses.
+These can help you enjoy the views of nature better such as wildlife, trees, waterfalls, etc. It is recommended that you get a pair of binoculars that is waterproof, durable, portable, and has scratch-resistant lenses.